 “I put people in the hospitals.
 I put people on stretchers.
 When you fight me, your head is not the same when you leave.

 “When you fight me, you’re signing a death warrant.

 “I’m up for the challenge.
 I’m going to pass with flying colors,” Wilder added.

 Had he landed the Joshua v Parker winner, Wilder would have been only one victory away from fully unifying at heavyweight for the first time.

-It will be interesting to see if stretchers and death warrants remain in the vocabulary when the exciting puncher returns to the ring.
+As he aims to cement heavyweight immortality, it will be interesting to see if stretchers and death warrants remain in the vocabulary when the exciting puncher returns to the ring.